libMobility: A Python library for hydrodynamics at the Smoluchowski level: Examples

 where $V_j$ is the (complex) potential connected to the electrode and $\Lambda\in[0,1]$ is a factor that determines the potential drop between the Stern and the compact layers \cite{Yang_Johnson_Wu_SternLayer2019}.

+Using a finite difference Poisson solver, we solve for the electric potential and evaluate the slip velocity from \cref{eq:vslip} on a grid.
+We sample the slip velocity at the surface of the electrodes and interpolate from the mesh to obtain $\vec{v}^{\text{electrode}}$, which is discussed below.
+For this operation, we used the \texttt{spreadinterp} Python library developed by some of us \cite{pelaez2025spreadinterp}.

-The \DPStokes solver in \libM is able to model a slit channel, in which the $x$ and $y$ directions are periodic and the top and bottom of the domains are confined with no-slip walls.
-In order to use it for the more confined and patterned geometry we consider here, the geometry is artificially modified by adding a no-slip wall to confine the domain in the $x$ direction (modeling the end of the device) and imposing a slip velocity at the bottom according to \cref{eq:vslip}.
-To do this, we create the additional boundaries with blobs using the immersed boundary method (IBM) \cite{IBM_PeskinReview}.
-This can be seen in \cref{fig:scheme} as the dark blue blobs that create a wall on the right, the yellow blobs near the electrodes, and with the periodic direction coming out of the page.
-Similarly to what some of us used to model electrokinetics in quadrupolar electrodes \cite{dejong2025}, the extra blobs allow us to fix a specified velocity $\vec{v}^\text{B}$ at each blob.
+The \DPStokes solver in \libM can model a slit channel in which the $x$ and $y$ directions are periodic and the top and bottom of the domains are confined with no-slip walls.
+To model the system discussed above, we include extra confinement in $x$ and a slip boundary condition on the bottom surface.
+We do this by augmenting the domain with additional blobs to enforce constraints on the velocity using the immersed boundary method (IBM) \cite{IBM_PeskinReview}.
+The geometry is artificially modified by adding a no-slip wall created out of blobs (shown in dark blue in \cref{fig:scheme}) to confine the domain in the $x$ direction, modeling the end of the device.
+To include a slip velocity on the bottom surface, we include extra blobs just above the electrodes (shown in yellow in \cref{fig:scheme}).
+Similar to how some of us modeled electrokinetics in quadrupolar electrode systems \cite{dejong2025}, the extra blobs allow us to specify a boundary velocity $\vec{v}^\text{b}$ at each blob.
 Assuming that the only net force acting on the fluid is the one exerted by these blobs, we have

-Solving a resistance problem gives $\vec{F}^\text{B}$ which we can then use to evaluate the fluid velocity at any point by placing down a tracer blob (light blue circles in \cref{fig:scheme}) and applying $\vec{F}^\text{B}$ to all boundary blobs and zero to all tracer blobs.
-The resulting velocity of the tracer blob is the fluid velocity at that point.
-Any solver from \libM is compatible with this algorithm, as they all provide the mobility operator via the \texttt{Mdot} method.
+where $\vec{v}^b = \left[\vec{v}^{\text{wall}}, \vec{v}^{\text{electrode}}\right]^T$.
+We set $\vec{v}^{\text{wall}} = 0$ and $\vec{v}^{\text{electrode}}$ according to the slip velocity in \cref{eq:vslip}.
+This resistance problem can be solved for $\vec{F}^\text{b}$ using GMRES, similar to \cref{eq:rigid_multiblob_system}.
+We can then use $\vec{F}^b$ to calculate the fluid velocity at another point in the fluid by placing a tracer blob (light blue circles in \cref{fig:scheme}) and applying $\vec{F}^\text{b}$ to all boundary blobs and zero to all tracer blobs, e.g. where $\tens{M}^{\text{tracer}}$ is calculated including the position of the tracer blobs, and is therefore larger than the mobility matrix in \cref{eq:electrode_resistance}, and $\vec{v}^t$ is the previously unknown velocity of the tracer particles.
+Unlike \cref{eq:rigid_multiblob_system}, this system has no additional constraints and thus the tracer particles do not interact with each other.
+Instead, the resulting velocity of each tracer blob represents a local average of the fluid velocity at that point and can be used to visualize velocity fields of the fluid.
+Notably, any solver from \libM is compatible with this procedure.

-Using a finite difference Poisson solver, we solve the electric potential and evaluate the slip velocity from \cref{eq:vslip} on a grid.
-Next, we sample the slip velocity at the surface of the electrodes with IBM blobs by interpolating $v_\text{B}(\vec{r})$ from the mesh.